 The more specialized the focus of a paralegal’s law firm of employment, the thoroughly known the DWI realm of the law should be understood.
 In addition, the more focused a paralegal’s work is, the more specialized his or her experience becomes.
 This results in the paralegal’s own marketability and value within his or her field, improving salary and potential for success within that area of specialization.
 In essence, the DWI paralegal becomes a subject matter expert within DWI defense.

 General Assistance to Attorneys

 Paralegals provide research assistance for attorneys.
-They also answer telephone calls and provide administrative assistance in completion of paperwork.
-DWI paralegals may even conduct the majority of pre-hearing or pretrial investigation for their cases.
+They also answer telephone calls and provide administrative assistance in the completion of paperwork.
+DWI paralegals may even conduct the majority of pre-hearing or pretrial investigations for their cases.

 DWI Case Work